 The online application with instructions on how to apply is available on OSU's marine science REU site (both CEOAS [Corvallis] and HSMC [Newport] summer REU positions use the same application).

-Students pursuing an undergraduate degree at a two or four year college who will not graduate before fall 2016 are eligible to apply.
+Students pursuing an undergraduate degree at a two or four year college who are not graduating seniors are eligible to apply.

 Applicants must be U.S. citizens or permanent residents.